Portuguese Island, Moçambique - Things to Do in Portuguese Island

 Getting Around

-The island is small enough to explore entirely on foot, with most attractions within walking distance of each other.
-Bicycle rentals are available from some guesthouses for around 100-200 meticais per day and provide an efficient way to cover more ground.
-Local guides often accompany visitors on foot tours, which is recommended for historical context and navigation.
-The island has no cars except for a few service vehicles, making walking the primary mode of transportation for both tourists and residents.
+The island is small enough to explore entirely on foot, with most attractions within Stone Town accessible via short walks along sandy streets and coral pathways.
+Bicycle rentals are available from some guesthouses for 200-300 meticais per day, providing an efficient way to cover longer distances between Stone Town and Macuti Town.
+Local guides often use bicycles for tours and can arrange rentals.
+Dhows provide water transport for fishing trips or visits to nearby sandbanks.
+The island has no cars except for essential services, making walking the primary and most atmospheric way to experience its narrow streets and historical ambiance.

 Where to Stay